getredash/website/src/pages/kb/user-guide/querying/scheduling-a-query.md

 order: 4
 ---

-By default, your query won't have any scheduling.
-You can check if your query has a schedule in the bottom left corner of the query screen.
+You can use scheduled query executions to keep your dashboards updated or to power routine Alerts.
+By default, your queries will not have a schedule.
+But this is easy to adjust.
+In the bottom left corner of the query editor you'll see the schedule area:

 <img src="/assets/images/docs/gitbook/refresh-settings.png">

-Clicking **Never** will open a picker for "every x" or at a specific time of day.
-Note: The time you set the scheduling of queries is based on the timezone of the computer you're using to set it (then it's translated to UTC).
+Clicking **Never** will open a picker with allowed schedule intervals.

 <img src="/assets/images/docs/gitbook/schedule-modal.png">

 Your query will run automatically once a schedule is set.

+{% callout info %}

+When you schedule queries to run at a certain time-of-day, Redash converts your selection to UTC using your computer's local timezone.
+That means if you want a query to run at a certain time in UTC, you need to adjust the picker by your local offset.

+For example, if you want a query to execute at `00:00` UTC each day but your current timezone is CDT (UTC-5), you should enter `19:00` into the scheduler.
+The UTC value is displayed to the right of your selection to help confirm your math.

+{% endcallout %}

 {% callout warning %}